oconnor663/bao/README.md

 ## Encoded slices

-For situations where you need to serve some verifiable bytes from the middle of a file, without forcing the recipient to stream whole thing from the front, you can extract an encoded slice.
+Encoded files support random seeking, but seeking might not be available or efficent over a network.
+(Note that one seek in the content usually requires several seeks in the encoding, as the decoder traverses the hash tree level-by-level.)
+In these situations, rather than e.g. hacking a seek interface into your HTTP client, you can instead request an encoded slice.
+A slice contains some part of the original file and the parts of the hash tree needed to verify it.
+Creating a slice requires seeking over the full encoding, but the recipient can then stream the slice without needing to seek.
+Decoding a slice uses the same root hash as regular decoding, so it doesn't require any preparation in advance from the sender or the recipient.

-Use case: A BitTorrent-like application could fetch different slices of a file from different peers.
-Or, a distributed file storage application could request random slices of an archived file from its storage providers, to prove that they're honestly storing the file.
+Use case: A BitTorrent-like application could fetch different slices of a file from different peers, without needing to define the slices ahead of time.
+Or a distributed file storage application could request random slices of an archived file from its storage providers, to prove that they're honestly storing the file, without needing to prepare or store challenges for the future.

 ```sh
 # Using the encoded file from above, extract a 100 KB from somewhere in